yathit/ydn-db/readme.md

 Use HTML files in the /test folder for getting started.
 These files are also used debug development.

+Note, we use master track version of closure tools.
+Compiling with pre-build jar may encounter compile error.

 # Testing #

 You should able to run /ydn-db/test/all-test.html and pass all tests.
-These test file are for baisc testing and debuging.
+These test file are for basic testing and debugging.

 Coverage test is performed by [JsTestDriver](http://code.google.com/p/js-test-driver/) test.
 Notice that `ant gen-alltest-js` generate jsTestDriver.conf to prepare testing